 - The primary server has run seaf-fsck, which may restore a library back to an older state.

 Restore from the Backup Server¶

-In the unfortunate situation of severe data corruptoin happens on the primary server, you can restore your service quickly directly on the backup server.
-The recovered service can directly be run on the backup server.
+In the unfortunate situation where severe data corruption happens on the primary server, you can restore your service quickly directly on the backup server.
+The recovered service can be run directly on the backup server.

 There are tow steps to restore on the backup server: